-iPic could automatically upload images and save Markdown links on Mac.
+iPic could automatically upload images & files, and then save Markdown links on macOS.
 It’s so free to insert images anywhere.

-iPic supports multiple ways to upload images.
+iPic supports multiple ways to upload.
 Let’s look through all these ways and check which one is preferred in different cases.

 Drag & Drop is an interesting way to upload images.
 Just drag images to iPic’s icon in menu bar.
 The images will be automatically uploaded when dropped.

 You may find that iPic will show progress in menu bar during upload, which is clean and useful.

 Using this way, you can also upload many images at a time.
 The uploaded images will keep the same order with your selection.

 It’s very effective way to upload images using

 Services in Finder.
 Just right click the image and choose

 Upload by iPic in Services, the image will be automatically uploaded.

 Beside using context menu, it’s more effective to use shortcut.
 Just select the image file and press shortcut of